tbaggett/xfgloss/README.md

 I plan to add support for other properties that aren't offered by the Xamarin.Forms components as my schedule allows.
 PRs, especially those that add support for other XF-supported platforms, are always welcomed!

 # Credits
 XFGloss was inspired by and based on the code presented in "[Lighting Up Native Platform Features In Xamarin Forms](http://www.wintellect.com/devcenter/krome/lighting-up-native-platform-features-in-xamarin-forms-part-1)."
-Thanks to the series' author, Keith Rome, for the inspiration and starting point for XFGloss.
+Thanks goes out to the series' author, Keith Rome, for the inspiration and starting point for XFGloss.

 # About the Author
 I am a Xamarin Certified Mobile Developer focused on Android, iOS and tvOS application development using Microsoft tools and C#, and Apple tools and Swift.
 I have 25+ years of professional software development experience and have successfully telecommuted on a variety of projects since 2008.